 It is hard to adequately capture more than a century and a half of community history in just a few paragraphs.
 If you want to know more, there are a few books that capture some of the history, these are detailed in an 8-page version of the history which is available for download below.

 The history of the Parish of St Paul’s at Albion Park is uniquely linked to the first Mass celebrated in the Illawarra by Fr John Joseph Therry on Wednesday 17 April, 1833.
-On that occasion Fr Therry celebrated Mass at a military barracks in Wollongong under the control of Captain Allman.
-He also baptised five children and solemnized two marriages and so the Catholic tradition commenced in the Illawarra.
+On that occasion Fr Therry celebrated Mass at a military barracks in Wollongong.
+He also baptised five children and solemnised two marriages and so the Catholic tradition commenced in the Illawarra.
 There are records of two earlier visits to the Illawarra in August 1829 and in July 1832; it is almost certain that he celebrated Mass during those visits, but no record has been left.

 Masses were also held at Albion Park, at the homes of Timothy and Ann Crowley (cnr Macquarie Street and Tongarra Road) and James and Catherine Stapleton (Tongarra Road, east of Terry Street).
 It was after Mass at Timothy Crowley’s home one Sunday that Fr Coghlan deplored the fact that there was not a church at Albion Park and the matter went from there.
 The first Baptism registered for the new Parochial District was that of Thomas James Raftery, born 7 February, 1867 to John Raftery and Jane Brownlee.
-The ceremony was conducted on 17 March, 1867 by the Curate Fr Edmund Walsh who served in the Parish for two years.
+The ceremony was conducted on 17 March 1867 by the Curate Fr Edmund Walsh, who served in the Parish for two years.

 To read more about the early history, read the attached document: Saint Paul’s Albion Park Parish History